So Sad: Dark Horse recording

 "So Sad" was the oldest of the songs written by Harrison and recorded for Dark Horse, the sessions for which began in November 1973.
 Author Peter Doggett describes Friar Park as having become "a haven of adulterous intrigue" by this time, with Harrison conducting an affair with Maureen Starkey, the wife of his former Beatles bandmate Ringo Starr.
-This dalliance followed an episode of wife-swapping between the Harrisons and the Woods, when Wood embarked on a brief affair with Boyd in the Bahamas as Harrison holidayed with Wood's wife Krissy in Portugal.Wood, p.
-147. Late that year, rumours of problems in the Harrisons' marriage circulatedHarry, p.
-75. after Wood announced to the British press that "my romance with Patti is definitely on".
+This dalliance followed an episode of wife-swapping between the Harrisons and the Woods, when Wood embarked on a brief affair with Boyd in the Bahamas as Harrison holidayed with Wood's wife Krissy in Portugal.
+Late that year, rumours of problems in the Harrisons' marriage circulated after Wood announced to the British press that "my romance with Pattie is definitely on".

 The basic track for "So Sad" was taped at FPSHOT with Phil McDonald as the recording engineer.
 Aside from Harrison, the musicians included Hopkins (on piano) and Starr and Keltner (on drums).
 According to Starr's comments in a contemporary interview, the session took place in November 1973; while confirming this date in a press conference the following year, Harrison said that Voormann also participated on bass.
-The bass part was subsequently overdubbed by Willie Weeks, whom Harrison first met in July 1974Madinger & Easter, pp. 443, 444. while they were both working on Wood's first solo album, I've Got My Own Album to Do.Leng, pp. 156–57.
+The bass part was subsequently overdubbed by Willie Weeks, whom Harrison first met in July 1974 while they were both working on Wood's first solo album, I've Got My Own Album to Do.
 Harrison played a wide range of instruments on the song.
 Credited as "guitars and the other things", these include 12-string acoustic guitars, electric piano and slide-guitar parts.

-Due to his other commitments, which included setting up Dark Horse Records and organising his and Ravi Shankar's joint North American tour,Huntley, pp. 105–08.
-Harrison had to complete songs such as "So Sad" in Los Angeles in October 1974.
-There, the combination of recording and tour rehearsals overtaxed his voice, leading to him contracting laryngitis,Mat Snow, "George Harrison: Quiet Storm", Mojo, November 2014, p.
-72. which marred his vocal performances on Dark Horse and during the subsequent tour.Leng, pp. 159, 166, 169.
+Due to his other commitments, which included setting up Dark Horse Records and organising his and Ravi Shankar's joint North American tour, Harrison had to complete songs such as "So Sad" in Los Angeles in October 1974.
+There, the combination of recording and tour rehearsals overtaxed his voice, leading to him contracting laryngitis, which marred his vocal performances on Dark Horse and during the subsequent tour.
 While ruing that Dark Horse made Harrison's affliction "a matter of public record", authors Chip Madinger and Mark Easter consider that the subject matter of "So Sad", like the album's title track, invited this more tortured style of singing.

 In his description of the completed recording, Leng views the song as a "harrowing encounter, a far more savage affair than the Alvin Lee take", due to the musical arrangement and the "pained mood" established by Harrison's vocals.
 He adds that the "weeping slide guitar riffs" contribute to a musical catharsis that recalls Lennon's primal therapy-inspired Plastic Ono Band album.